 Each month, you'll receive a bill for your credit card charges (plus interest charges and fees if they apply).
 The security deposit isn't for paying your monthly bill.
 This is important to remember because if you don't make at least your minimum monthly payments by the due date, the card issuer can still charge you late-payment fees.
 Once you're 30 days late with your payment, the card issuer can also report your late payment to the credit bureaus, which can hurt your credit history and credit scores.

-A secured credit card can help you establish and build credit if the card issuer reports your payments to the major credit bureaus: Equifax, Experian, and TransUnion.
+As for whether secured credit cards help your credit, a secured credit card can help you establish and build credit if the card issuer reports your payments to the major credit bureaus: Equifax, Experian, and TransUnion.
 Most secured cards will report your payments to at least one bureau, but ideally, you get a card that reports to all three.
 Otherwise, you may be building credit history with one bureau but not the others, which could lead to problems in the future.

 For example, if your secured card is your only credit account and the card issuer reports to Equifax, you might be able to build a long credit history with Equifax.
 You could even get good credit scores based on your Equifax credit history.
 However, if you apply for a new loan or credit card and the lender tries to pull your Experian or TransUnion credit report, it might not approve you because you won't have any Experian or TransUnion credit reports.

 A long payment history with on-time payments can be important for building credit and improving your credit.
 On the other hand, if you have late payments or stop making payments and your account goes into default or get sent to collections, that could hurt your credit.